KhamessiTaha/taha-portfolio/README.md

 - **Projects Showcase**: Highlighting my key projects with descriptions, links, and images.
 - **Smooth Scrolling Navigation**: A modern, user-friendly interface with smooth scrolling to each section.
 - **Contact Section**: Easy access to my LinkedIn, GitHub, Instagram, and Facebook profiles.
-- **Back to Top Button**: Quickly scroll back to the top from any section of the page.

 ## Technologies Used